sama9767/TrialFociMapper/README.md

 The following functions are provided:

-1. `get_foci_ctgov`: This function utilizes the "browse_conditions" table to generate a trial focus table list based on the Medical Subject Headings (MeSH) provided by data submitters.
+1. `get_foci_ctgov`: This function utilizes the "browse_conditions" table to generate a 'trial_foci_table_list' based on the Medical Subject Headings (MeSH) provided by data submitters.
 Each trial may have multiple therapeutic focuses, depending on the information submitted by data submitters.

 get_foci_ctgov(nctids, username, password)